 - Create Meta Business Account - Visit business.facebook.com and create a business account

-- Configure Phone Number - Add a phone number for your bot (test numbers available for development)
+- Configure Phone Number - Add a phone number for your bot (test numbers are available for development)

 - Get Access Token - Generate a permanent access token from the app dashboard